adamlepkowski/DataAccessTest/README.md

 DataAccessTest
 ==============

-Repository show few use how you can use Repository pattern with Specyfication pattern - EF is used
+Repository shows few ways how you can use Repository pattern with Specyfication pattern - EF is used